soreikomori/ReplayMixPlus/.github/README.md

 > **How much space does this take up?**

 Everything except for the compendium doesn't take more than 200KB.
 The compendium is the heavy one, which depends on the amount of tracks on your playlists.
 It's still relatively small.
-As an example, mine has 2511 tracks and has a size of 388KB.
+As an example, mine has 3156 tracks and has a size of 491KB.

 > **Will this work for tracks not in the latin alphabet?**

-I haven't given it a try with every language, but I have some tracks in Japanese and Russian (Cyrillic) and it works.
-It's probably compatible with anything utf-8, but I don't know enough about Unicode stuffs to say for sure.
+I haven't given it a try with every language, but I have some tracks in Japanese and Russian (Cyrillic) and it works just fine.
+Make sure your system is set to UTF-8 encoding.

 ### Errors
 > **I get an error on my browser when trying to register with Google!**